bkellgren/sleepingcorgis/README.md

 ###About
 Sick of your Facebook friends?
 News getting you down?
-Hey Girl is a bookmarklet that changes every image on a webpage to one of Ryan Gosling.
+Sleeping Corgies is a bookmarklet that changes every image on a webpage to one of Sleeping Corgies.

 ###How To Install
-* Select all of the code from [the bookmarklet file](https://github.com/keccers/heygirl/blob/master/bookmarklet.js) and drag it/copy it to your bookmarks bar.
+* Select all of the code from [the bookmarklet file](http://bkellgren.github.io/sleepingcorgies/bookmarklet.js) and drag it/copy it to your bookmarks bar.

-* Install the Chrome Extension by [visiting the Google Play store](https://chrome.google.com/webstore/detail/hey-girl-hey/jcpmmhaffdebnmkjelaohgjmndeongip?hl=en).
+* Install the Chrome Extension by [visiting the Google Play store](https://chrome.google.com/webstore/detail/sleeping-corgies/aeoigchbenpdnffkojonledmhhdkpfjh?hl=en).

 ###How To Use
-* Click the bookmarklet on any page that needs a little HEY GIRL!
+* Click the bookmarklet on any page that needs some SLEEPING CORGIES!

-*Made with ❤ by KCHAMP!*
+*Thanks ❤ by KCHAMP!*